 It’s not easy, he said, to produce a short film that answers a difficult question.
-All of the first three films clock in under 10 minutes.

 “The shorter the message, the harder it is,” he said.
 “There’s a lot of work in translation, making a draft and thinking it through.
 I imagine myself in someone else’s position to make sure I am clearly explaining [the topic at hand].
 People have said they appreciate it’s so clear.”

 On Tuesdays, Felix offers a Zoom Bible study where he exegetes Bible passages that speak to the previous Sunday’s film topic.

 When he began his validated ministry, Felix said he heard “some real skeptical voices” who told him, “A sermon is a dialogue.
 With a video, there is no dialogue.”

 “I think what they really meant was, ‘Does the Holy Spirit really work in that way?’”
 Felix said.
 “I think I have way more dialogue than most sermons. … There is this hidden idea that a pastor is a priest, connecting the congregation with God, and if that person isn’t with you, then the Holy Spirit isn’t going to work.”

 “As I have worked with people, what I have found is that people respond well to a message with visuals.
 They enjoy the music [that the gifted musicians at Chandler Presbyterian Church provide each week] and they enjoy that the film is edited and tight. … Most of the criticism is a feeling that things have to be the way they have been.”